top of page

 • May 4

 Real stories from inspiring panelists who use their place of work to influence society.
-Left encouraged that your current season in life held extraordinary potential!
+Be encouraged that your current season in life holds extraordinary potential!

 “On Saturday afternoon, we had the opportunity to listen to women from a wide variety of professions living out their Catholic faith.
 The afternoon left us inspired, and knowing that God has a unique and important plan for each of our lives, using our gifts and talents in a meaningful way.” - Lia Rosenberger Photographer: Dora Olaiz